krxm107/tp/docs/UserGuide.md

 Examples:
 * `sort_club n/` sorts the club list based on the ascending alphabetical order of their names.
 * `sortc a/ n/` sorts the club list in ascending order of the addresses.
 For clubs with the same address, they will be sorted by their names.

+### Auto scroll to newly added/deleted/edited/changed person or club

+When a person or club is changed, the person list or club list will automatically scroll to show the newly changed entry.
+If there are multiple entries changed (e.g. when using `add_membership`, `delete_membership`), the list will scroll to show the last entry in the list of edited entries.

 ### Clearing all entries : `clear`